Goldberg (to name just a few) all own

 The terrible fires of November 1993 totally destroyed the $4 million Carbon Mesa Road home of actor Sean Penn (at 22271 Carbon Mesa Rd, east of the Colony, where he previously lived with Madonna).
 Actress Ali MacGraw's Rambla Pacifico home (even farther east) also burned to the ground.

-Fires came close to the destroying the houses of Mel Gibson (23333 Palm Canyon Lane), Richard Gere & Mark Hamill.
+Fires came close to destroying the houses of Mel Gibson (23333 Palm Canyon Lane), Richard Gere & Mark Hamill.
 Neighbors and firemen helped save the Serra Retreat home of Charles Bronson.
 Gary Busey (18424 Coastline Dr) and Rod Steiger also managed to save their homes.
 Bruce Willis & Demi Moore's Pacific Coast Highway home (at 22470 PCH) survived, but the fire came very close..
 Dick Van Dyke fled his $2 million Serra Retreat home, and spent the night at Anthony Hopkins' vacant apartment in Westwood.
 (Fortunately, Dick's home was still standing when he returned the next morning).
 Barbra Streisand's Malibu home (at 5750 Ramirez Canyon Road) survived, but she donated it to charity shortly after the fires.
-It is now open to the public for tours.
-(One would assume that she prefered the relative safety of her other home in Beverly Hills, but she sold that home and bought another home in Malibu!.)
+(The estate was open to the public for tours after that donation, but those have apparently been put on hold.)
+One might assume that she preferred the relative safety of her other home in Beverly Hills, but she sold that home and bought another home in Malibu!

 celebrities live just to the east of the Malibu Pier, including